michaelphines/scale-filter-midi-effect-device/README.md

 # Scale Filter MIDI Effect Devices for Ableton

-This is a script that generate Ableton MIDI Effect Devices that allow you to filter the piano roll in various keys and modes.
+This is a script that generates Ableton MIDI Effect Devices that allow you to filter the piano roll in various keys and modes.

 ##[Download the *Scale.Filters.zip* here](https://github.com/michaelphines/scale-filter-midi-effect-device/releases)
 ###Only tested on Live Live 9.6.2.